 Patricia joined Watsi on March 12th, 2013.
-Six years ago, Patricia became the 637th member to automatically support a new Watsi patient every month.
-Since then, 5,821 more people have become monthly donors!
-Patricia's most recent donation traveled 8,700 miles to support Johnson, a baby boy from Tanzania, to fund spina bifida treatment.
+Seven years ago, Patricia joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Patricia's most recent donation traveled 8,500 miles to support Duncan, a strong and optimistic man from Kenya, for pain-relieving spinal fusion surgery.